Nicole and her horse Stella.

 In February of 2020, I began volunteering at a horse sanctuary.
 As I spent time with the horses, I noticed many positive changes in myself.
 I felt more grounded and confident.
 I become more comfortable communicating my wants and needs.
 I saw the horses responding most positively when I was authentic and honest about my emotions.
 They did not judge my feelings as positive or negative.

-I was impressed with their gentle presence, their emotional intelligence and deeply embodied, earthy wisdom.
+I was impressed with their gentle presence, honesty and emotional intelligence.

 I wanted to find a way to share their horse sense with others, so I became certified in equine experiential education and coaching through E3A.
 In addition, I completed my coaching certification with Coach Training Alliance.